angular-ui/ui-router/README.md

 5. See this quick start example working.
 >**[Go to Quick Start Plunker](http://plnkr.co/edit/vDURUN?p=preview)**

 6. This only scratches the surface!
-Learn more about State options, Nested Views, Parallel Views.
+You've only seen Named Views and Parallel Views.
+Learn more about `state()` options, Nested Views, URL routing options, backwards compatibility, and more!
 >**[Dive Deeper!](https://github.com/angular)**

 ## Developing